Wambug/Sites/README.md

 -Few changes to be made so as to enable the cli to work ......

 -Fix the few bugs and add the delete command

+-In Progress....... have to change the functionality of this cli